 How to increase the accuracy and completeness of your visit data

-• Make it easy for members to check-in and use access control equipment that integrates with your gym software
+• Make it easy for members to check-in using dynamic QR codes generated via your gym member app and use access control equipment that integrates with your gym software

 • Educate all your team on the importance of visit tracking and how it helps you increase retention (and so revenue)

 • Choose gym management software with gym retention features.
-Visit habits for each individual member should be automatically identified.
-And any changes highlighted, so you can choose to take action as visit patterns change
+Visit habits for each individual member should be easily identified.
+So, you can choose to act as visit patterns change

 • Reward members in return for their loyalty using visit data for tracking.
 That could mean creating goals and rewarding members who hit them.
 For example, bring a friend when you reach 25 visits, or get an exclusive t-shirt when you hit 150 visits